ben-z/Silent-Sync/README.md

 * `Enabled`: Only works when `Use configuration file` is off.
 Enable Silent Sync for your project.
 * `Host`: The SSH host. eg. somedomain.com
 * `Username`: The SSH username. eg. someone **Note:** authentication can only be done through an SSH key.
 [Here's a nice tutorial about it.](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)
-* `Remote Directory`: The absolute path of the remote server (without the backslash). eg. `/home/someone/Projects/myproject`
+* `Remote Directory`: The absolute path of the remote server (without the backslash). eg. `/home/someone/Projects/myproject`.
-* `Excluded files`: An `array` of excluded files, relative to project root. (with first backslash, separated by commas) eg. `/node_modules, /someDir, /someSubDir`
+* `Excluded files`: An `array` of excluded files, relative to project root. (with first backslash, separated by commas) eg. `/node_modules, /someDir, /someSubDir`.
-* `Included files`: Included files (that are excluded above, eg. subdirectories/files of excluded), same format as the excluded
+* `Included files`: Included files (that are excluded above, eg. subdirectories/files of excluded), same format as the excluded.
+* `Delete Remote Files`: Remove any remote files that aren't present locally.

 ####Using `silent-sync.json` (Recommended)
 using a configuration file has the benefit of having a unique configuration for each project.